If you could only read 10 books for the rest of your life, what would they be?

 experiences and shocking lessons learned from men who are highly successful with women (some of who started as losers).

 Oprah Winfrey is one of my favorite billionaires because she’s unique.
-Unlike most of the others, she overcame two discriminating obstacles (being black and female) to become a billionaire in an unconventional field to make a billion in: entertainment.
-On top of that, she had a tough early life of sexual and physical abuse, and a miscarriage of a child as a teen.
+Unlike the others, she overcame two discriminating obstacles (being black and female) to become a billionaire in an industry where billionaires are rare: entertainment.
+On top of that, she had a tough early life of sexual and physical abuse, and she miscarried a child as a teenager.

 Oprah was always bursting with energy and emotion.
-She talked about topics she was deeply interested in, like female dating problems.
-That enthusiasm transferred over to her audience and made her magnetic.
-When she announced what was the next book in her book club, she said it like she was announcing something incredible.
+She talked about topics she was deeply interested in, like female dating.
+It made her magnetic.
+When she announced the next book in her book club, she said it like she was announcing the most important message in the world.
+This passion translated to her viewers.

-None of her team ever went out to do any research on what other hosts were doing or try to copy it.
-When Oprah started getting successful, big TV executives tried copy her format by hiring black, female hosts and show format, but it didn’t work.
+None of her team ever went out to do any research on what other hosts were doing and therefore, they never copied anyone else.
+When Oprah started getting successful, big TV executives tried to copy her format by hiring black, female hosts, but it didn’t work.
+They were searching for a formula they could replicate, but couldn’t find it.

 3. There Are Only Two Emotions: Love And Fear